axal25/SecureApplicationPractices/README.md

 2. Connect from local machine to postgres instance inside of the docker container: \
 `psql -h localhost -p 5432 -U postgres` \
 Type your password
-3. Now to proper connection from an application

 ---
 ---